How to Move House With Cats

 Image source: kurhan/shutterstock.com

 Many of us have chosen to share our home with a fluffy companion.
-When the time comes to change that home, we face the question, ‘how do I move with my pet cat?’
+When the time comes to change that home, we face the question, ‘How do I move with my pet cat?’
 Cats, much like cat people, are a particular breed: quiet, independent, lovers of routine, not big fans of change.
 When a cat grows to know a certain space, they can get very attached to the said space.

 Moving with pets puts some additional strain on your moving schedule.
 Dogs, for example, take things very differently, but the whole experience is no less stressful for them.
-With that in mind, moving house with your cat is never easy, but we’ve gathered a few suggestions and moving tips to answer the question, ‘How to move house with cats?‘
+With that in mind, moving house with cats is never easy, but we’ve gathered a few suggestions and moving tips to answer the question, ‘How to move house with cats?‘

 Preparing to move house with cats